 June –Cornwall scheme launched.

 June –ECO Stars receive Highly Commended Award under the Sustainability category at the CIHT Awards.

 November –Aberdeen scheme launched.

-February –East Lothian scheduled to launch.
+February –East Lothian scheme launched.